Demeter: "Saint Demetra"

 Even after Theodosius I issued the Edict of Thessalonica and banned paganism throughout the Roman Empire, people throughout Greece continued to pray to Demeter as "Saint Demetra", patron saint of agriculture.
-Around 1765–1766, the antiquary Richard Chandler, alongside the architect Nicholas Revett and the painter William Pars, visited Eleusis and mentioned a statue of a Caryatid as well as the folklore that surrounded it, they stated that it was considered sacred by the locals because it protected their crops.
+Around 1765–1766, the antiquary Richard Chandler, alongside the architect Nicholas Revett and the painter William Pars, visited Eleusis and mentioned a statue of a caryatid as well as the folklore that surrounded it, they stated that it was considered sacred by the locals because it protected their crops.
 They called the statue "Saint Demetra", a saint whose story had many similarities to the myth of Demeter and Persephone, except that her daughter had been abducted by the Turks and not by Hades.
 The locals covered the statue with flowers to ensure the fertility of their fields.
-This tradition continued until the 19th century, when the statue was forcibly removed by Edward Daniel Clarke who presented it to the University of Cambridge.
+This tradition continued until 1865, when the statue was forcibly removed by Edward Daniel Clarke and donated to the University of Cambridge.
+The statue is now located in the Fitzwilliam Museum, the art and antiquities museum of the University of Cambridge.

 Festivals

 Demeter's two major festivals were sacred mysteries.
 Her Thesmophoria festival (11–13 October) was women-only.
 Her Eleusinian mysteries were open to initiates of any gender or social class.
-At the heart of both festivals were myths concerning Demeter as Mother and Persephone as her daughter.
+At the heart of both festivals were myths concerning Demeter as the mother and Persephone as her daughter.